 There’s no contact required for other people to see colorful rocks with messages of love, peace and happiness as they stroll along the sidewalk or in flower beds.
 Enjoy the making and the sharing associated with this simple, powerful way of being kind.

-Today, our kids are rewriting “Twinkle Twinkle” to share what they love about their grandparents.
-When they are done, we’ll send that to them to share a little May Day joy.
-Even if you are just singing a song you know someone else will love, you can send kindness through the airwaves to those you love.
+Our kids have rewritten “Twinkle Twinkle” to share what they love about their grandparents.
+When they were done, they sent it to them to share a little May Day joy.
+Even if you are just singing a song you know someone else will love, you can send kindness through the airwaves.